 REAL TALK: How do you take time for yourself?
 When’s the last time you colored your hair?
 Are you an at-home girl?
 Or do you prefer a salon?
 Tell me in the comments below!

 After a 16-month work hiatus (thank you Canada for your generous maternity leave), I’m back at work.
 Everything is different, but everything is the same.
 It’s kinda like riding a back…a bit awkward at first, but fun once you find your groove.
-I’ll be taking on a new challenge as PR & Strategic Partnership Manager, which is an exciting, new challenge!
-I’ll miss chatting with all of the Addition Elle followers on social media, but I’m sure I’ll make an appearance here and there.

 The thing that takes the most getting used to is my morning routine!
 Instead of pressing snooze 3 times and dozing until the last possible minute, I’m up with my alarm and get ready before Charlotte wakes up.
 My lunch is made the night before and my outfit is already picked out.
 This has kept the morning as stress-free as possible.
 The hardest part of my new normal is seeing Charlotte for less than 3 hours during the day – 45 mins in the morning, and an hour and a half in the evening, if I’m lucky.
 There’s not enough time to get in all of my kisses and cuddles.